Qontigo Privacy Notice

 9. International Transfers

 We will share your Personal Data within the Deutsche Börse Group.
 This will involve transferring Personal Data outside the EEA, the UK, and Switzerland to other entities in the Deutsche Börse Group acting as joint controllers or processors and that provide certain administrative services to the Deutsche Börse Group.
-If we transfer your Personal Data to one of our affiliated entities within the Deutsche Börse Group, we will take steps to ensure that your Personal Data is protected with an adequate level of protection as required by law such as by use of Standard Contractual Clauses approved by the European Commission.
+If we transfer your Personal Data to one of our affiliated entities within the Deutsche Börse Group, we will take steps to ensure that your Personal Data is protected with the same level of protection the DPF Program requires.